-The Clifton Cultural Arts Center is located on Clifton Avenue in the former Beaux-Arts style Clifton School.
-This iconic building houses art exhibits as well as classes for art, dance, music, foreign language and theater.
+The Clifton Cultural Arts Center is located on Short Vine (with plans to build in Clifton in the future).
+The building houses art exhibits as well as classes for art, dance, music, foreign language and theater.
 A prominent landmark is the Esquire Theater on Ludlow Avenue.
 It was established in 1911 showing silent films and live acts.
 This movie house is now known for art films as well as first-run movies.
 It has been named a Best Movie Theater several times for the Cincinnati area.

 For those who enjoy the nightlife, the Brewery District in Over-the-Rhine is a short drive away, or one can stay in Clifton and enjoy music from the Ludlow Garage or head to Uptown Clifton to Bogart’s for a concert.
 Outdoor concerts are held at the Burnet Woods band stand and the Ludlow Plaza in the summer.